facebook/react-native-website/docs/libraries.md

 ### Does it work with React Native?

 Usually libraries built _specifically for other platforms_ will not work with React Native.
 Examples include `react-select` which is built for the web and specifically targets `react-dom`, and `rimraf` which is built for Node.js and interacts with your computer file system.
-Other libraries like `lodash` use only JavaScript langauge features and work in any environment.
+Other libraries like `lodash` use only JavaScript language features and work in any environment.
 You will gain a sense for this over time, but until then the easiest way to find out is to try it yourself.
 You can remove packages using `npm uninstall` if it turns out that it does not work in React Native.

 ### Does it work for the platforms that my app supports?